FAQ – FREQUENT ASKED QUESTIONS

 At the time of writing this, restriction to own or use Gel Blasters exists in New South Wales, Victoria and Tasmania.

 ACT, QLD, NT, WA and SA, have no restrictions on owning, using or possessing a Gel Blaster toy gun.
+Please remember to use your Gel Blaster responsibly.

 Q. Do I need a license to get a Gel Blaster?